Skip to content

 Merge Semantics

-The merge behavior during template inheritance follows these rules:
+The merge behaviour during template inheritance follows these rules:

 Scalars (company_name, company_type)